albertocarcache/SQL-Learning-Journey-Udemy/README.md

 Welcome to my learning repository!
 This project compiles the code, exercises, and programs developed throughout my journey of learning SQL from scratch, based on a specialized course on Udemy.

-The goal of this repository is to solidify the fundamentals of Python programming and serve as evidence of the practical application of programming logic and problem-solving skills.
+The goal of this repository is to consolidate SQL fundamentals and serve as evidence of the practical application of data analysis and business intelligence (BI) skills.

 ---